-DOI: 10.25259/ijn_532_23
+DOI: 10.25259/ijn\532\23

-Received: 13-01-2024 Accepted: 29-03-2024 Online First: 22-08-2024 Published:
+Received: 13-01-2024 Accepted: 29-03-2024 Online First: 22-08-2024 Published: 28-10-2024 morphological features.
+What they all have in common are adipocytes, preadipocytes, pericytes, inflammatory immune cells, blood vessels, and nerve endings.

-This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License. which allows others to remix, tweak, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.
+This is an open access journal, and articles are distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as appropriate credit is given and the new creations are licensed under the identical terms.